yaklesh0007/Androidapplication_blogportalsystem/README.md

 logout
 Update profile image
 Update profile information
-Able to add blog
+add blog
-Able to update blog
+update blog
-Able to delete the blog
+delete the blog
 Get blogs
 like and unlike the post
 add comment on post